Construkted-Reality/Marketing-Researcher/llm_guidance/company_operation.md

 - No offline desktop application – fully web‑based access only
 - No native 3D modeling or editing tools (focuses on management and collaboration)
 - No API access for advanced integrations (planned for future releases)
+- Not a photogrammetry pipeline.
+It cannot process images and generate 3d models.

 ### Functional Restrictions
 - Does not alter or modify original 3D assets during collaboration